 After making your eyes full with industrial works, it is time to fill in something to your stomach.
 Zeitgeist is just perfect for it.
-The shop has been operating since May this year, offering a daily surprise of ice cream flavor.
-Targeting vegan ice cream, Zeigeist is naturally producing this sweet dish to help people let go that guilt of having desserts.
+The shop has been operating since May this year, offering a daily surprise of ice cream flavors.
+Targeting vegan ice cream, Zeitgeist is naturally producing this sweet dish to help people let go of the guilt of having desserts.

 Location: Eismanufaktur Zeitgeist – Meerfeldstraße 45, 68163 Mannheim-Lindenhof

 4. Do Picnic at the Rhine Shore

 Just around 350 meters away from Zeitgeist, Die Metzgerei can be traced.
 Though it specializes in breakfast meals, Die Metzgerei serves different picnic baskets (packages) on the go, with a blanket rental, which fits everyone going to the Rhine Shore for a relaxing meal.

 5. Feel the Unique ‘Academic-Majestic’ mood in Europe’s second biggest Baroque Palace

 Following the Château de Versailles in France, Mannheim’s six-hectare Baroque Palace has been residing in the City for nearly 300 years since its transfer from Heidelberg.
 Consists of five wings, the royal’s place has three-story facades, rupturing four-story pavilions.
 As one of the many heavily damaged structures during the Second World War, Mannheim’s Baroque Palace has been reconstructed, covering its major parts such as the great events staircase and the Rittersaal (Knight’s Hall).
 Currently, Barockschloss Mannheim accepts visitors to see every highlight of the historical palace and embrace the royal life.